-You can try the new Matrix Preview visual beginning with the March 2017 release of Power BI Desktop.
-To enable this preview feature, select File > Options and Settings > Options > Preview Features, then select the checkbox beside New matrix visual.
+You can try the new Matrix visual with the March 2017 through June 2017 releases of Power BI Desktop.
+To enable this preview feature for those versions of Power BI Desktop, select File > Options and Settings > Options > Preview Features, then select the checkbox beside New matrix visual.
 You'll need to restart Power BI Desktop after you make the selection.

 In the Visualizations pane, when you add multiple fields to the Rows section of the Fields well, you enable drill-down on the rows of the matrix visual.
 This is similar to creating a hierarchy, which then allows you to drill-down (and then back up) through that hierarchy, and analyze the data at each level.

 In the following image, the Rows section contains Category and SubCategory, creating a grouping (or hierarchy) in the rows that we can drill through.

 When the visual has grouping created in the Rows section, the visual itself displays the drill and expand icons in the top-left corner of the visual.

 Similar to the drill and expand behavior in other visuals, selecting those buttons lets us drill-down (or back up) through the hierarchy.
 In this case we can drill down from Category to SubCategory, as shown in the following image, where the drill-down one level icon (the pitchfork) has been selected.

 In addition to using those icons, you can right-click on any of those row headers, and drill down by selecting from the menu that appears.